 The PSE Team will make contact with the landowner as soon as ownership is established, this will normally be on day 1.
-Advice and support will be provided to assist the landowner recover possession of their land.
+Advice and support will be provided to assist the landowner to recover possession of their land.
 It is the responsibility of the landowner to take appropriate action and to determine the timescale for recovery.

-The PSE Team will conduct a site visit to undertake welfare checks (see section x).
+The PSE Team will conduct a site visit to undertake welfare checks.
 If welfare or safeguarding issues are identified appropriate support and assistance will be provided.
-The landowner will be advised if there is a need to delay possession action whilst welfare issues are dealt with.
 (If the land is owned by Nottinghamshire County Council they will undertake the checks themselves)